This afternoon a young man and woman will get married.

-And now having finally found a great dress on sale to wear for their special day, I’m contemplating the weightier issues of matrimony.
+Having found a great dress on sale for their special day, I’m now contemplating the weightier issues of matrimony.

 At some point there’s no convenient hiding place, no ducking behind the furniture, or slinking behind the door.
 Sooner or later the real us shows up and says hello, or something much less friendly and civilized.
 We’ve been provoked by all that oneness, all that sharing of life.
 Which by that point we’ve all figured out means less of ‘my way’ in deference to the preferences of the one time object of our affection.

-Too late, or maybe just at the right time, we discover that most of the time we ourselves are the object of our affection.
+Too late, or maybe just at the right time, we discover that most frequently we ourselves are the object of our affection.

 But it’s not.

-This is one of the hardest things most of us ever do in this life: learn to give up having our own way even in the small things.
+This is one of the hardest things most of us ever do in this life: learn to give up having our own way.